ducphanduyagentp/blog/content/post/AceBear-CTF-19.md

 There are several things that I can improve in the future and would have saved me a lot of time looking at this challenge:

 - A quick way to inject the DLL into the process.
-I spent many hours debugging `explorer.exe` inside x64dbg and just manually load the DLL everytime, which was really time-consuming.
+I spent many hours debugging `explorer.exe` inside x64dbg and just manually loaded the DLL every time, which was really time-consuming.
 - A quick way to patch the bytes used for anti-RE.
 I should probably learn idapython :)

 If you have any questions, please feel free to leave a comment below or reach out to me on Twitter.
 Thanks for reading!